 - Master Class – ten plus three-minute rounds, one-minute rest

 This type of amateur boxing round is very popular at Pan American Games, Olympics Commonwealth games, and other various organizations where they are practiced.
 And don’t be fooled because of the word “amateur” in the title.
 Even though it is called amateur, boxers are certainly not amateurs.

-Amateur boxer isn’t necessarily as capable as a professional, it just means that they feel more comfortable with amateur boxing where the rules are different.
+Amateur boxers aren’t necessarily as capable as a professional, it just means that they feel more comfortable with amateur boxing where the rules are different.
 You don’t get points for knocking out your opponent or how powerful your punches are, you get points by landing clear punches on your opponent.
 Another difference is that there are no money prizes.

-Men will fight for 3 minutes and women for 2 minutes.
+An amateur boxing round will go for 3 minutes and women for 2 minutes.
 That means that men will fight three three-minute rounds while women will box four two-minute rounds.
 Since January 2009, this has been the rule.

-Hundred years ago, Professional boxing was known as prize fighting.
-As soon as it became legal and acknowledged sports people came in search of an eternal glory.
+Hundred years ago, Professional boxing was known as prizefighting.
+As soon as it became legal and acknowledged sports people came in search of glory.
 As soon as it becomes legitimate ground rules were set.
-Over the time, those rules have evolved, and they were adapted because the entire sport has evolved into a real professional sport.
+Over time, those rules have evolved, and they were adopted because the entire sport has evolved into a real professional sport.

 Here are the top boxing gloves for beginners